uilicious/uilicious-docs-v3/reference/read-and-validate-page-elements/get-html-code-for-a-page-element.md

 ---
-description: >-
+# Write a short description about the page.
+This will be displayed on google search results.
+description: Learn how to use the different commands to get the HTML code for a page element in your UIlicious test.
 There are three commands for getting the HTML for an element.
 These commands return a markup of an element as a string.
 ---